Rest assured, you can return to healthy sleep

 An IU Health physician may deem a breathing device necessary to correct a patient’s sleep disorder.
 IU Health Sleep Apnea Education Centers provide a wide variety of devices and masks and work with patients to ensure comfort and proper fit of each.

-Some of the most common breathing devices to treat sleep disorder are continuous positive airway pressure masks (CPAP), mandibular advancement devices (MAD), nighttime breathing devices to maintain Positive Airway Pressure (PAP), and other oral appliances that open the airway.
-Patients have the opportunity to follow-up at regular intervals to ensure needed replacement parts are provided in a timely and proactive manner.oper fit of each.
+Some of the most common breathing devices to treat sleep disorder are continuous positive airway pressure devices (CPAP), mandibular advancement devices (MAD), and other oral appliances that open the airway.

 For patients not compatible with PAP devices, they may be referred for an ENT evaluation and be considered for a hypoglossal nerve implant therapy (Inspire treatment).
 This stimulator is for patients who have moderate obstructive sleep apnea, who are not significantly overweight, over the age of 22 years, and are unable to use or get benefit from CPAP.